Saidaiji Eyo

 ・Eyo Daiko

-(drum performance by women to raise male participant’s morale and to wish for their safety)
+(Drum performance by women to boost participants’ morale and pray for their safety)

 (twice in a day)